 This low histamine butternut squash tahini soup is a nutty mesh of fall flavor and Middle Eastern spices.
 It's vegan-friendly, nut-free, and oh-so-creamy!

-For other delicious vegetable recipes, try my roasted spaghetti squash boats or ginger carrot sweet potato soup.
+For other delicious vegetable soups, try my purple sweet potato soup or ginger carrot sweet potato soup.

 Jump to: